lsst-sqre/times-square/docs/user-guide/environment-variables.rst

 Environment variables
 #####################

-Noteburst uses environment variables for configuration.
+Times Square uses environment variables for configuration.
 In practice, these variables are typically set as Helm values and 1Password/Vault secrets that are injected into the container as environment variables.
 See the `Phalanx documentation for Times Square <https://phalanx.lsst.io/applications/times-square/index.html>`__ for more information on the Phalanx-specific configurations.